GangadharaPranitha/Fitness_tracker/README.md

 # Fitness_tracker
-✅ *A Python-based Personal Fitness Tracker that helps users log and analyze daily meals, workouts, and hydration, promoting a healthier lifestyle.
+A Python-based Personal Fitness Tracker that helps users log and analyze daily meals, workouts, and hydration, promoting a healthier lifestyle.